PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

- --no-colors           Do not use colors in output (this is the default) --cache               Cache results between runs --no-cache            Do not cache results between runs (this is the default) --ignore-annotations  Ignore all @codingStandard annotations in code comments
+ --no-colors           Do not use colors in output (this is the default) --cache               Cache results between runs --no-cache            Do not cache results between runs (this is the default) --ignore-annotations  Ignore all phpcs: annotations in code comments

  <cacheFile>    Use a specific file for caching (uses a temporary file by default)
  <basepath>     A path to strip from the front of file paths inside reports